Skip to content

 Today DaniksAI manages PPC for hundreds of Amazon brands.
 No course attached.
 No coaching upsell.
 Just a tool that does the work.

-How much does it cost?
+The article does not list a specific price.
 Check daniks.ai for current pricing.
-The math is simple: if DaniksAI saves you five hours a week and keeps your ACoS at target, the tool pays for itself many times over.
+The way I think about it is simple: if the tool saves you several hours a week and keeps your ACoS at target, it pays for itself many times over.
+Run it on a few products first and judge the math against your own results before committing more.

 The bottom line